esyekas/spring-boot-backend/README.md

 # Help Giver

-The Help Giver is a service that simplifies matching of the people who need help during COVID-19 pandemic or any pther crisis with volunteers who want to provide this help.
+The Help Giver is a service that simplifies matching of the people who need help during COVID-19 pandemic or any other crisis with volunteers who want to provide this help.

 ## Back-end
 - Spring Boot app